 One of our favorite outreach campaigns is the annual Provincial Day of Quebec First Person Movements.
 It takes place each year during Quebec Week of Intellectual Disabilities.
 This day provides and opportunity for Federation members to reach out to their neighbors and raise awareness of the needs and abilities of people living with intellectual or developmental disabilities.
 Each year’s celebration has a theme, and activities take place throughout the province.

 A lot of the province success comes from companies who have helped us grow right from the get go.
-Our construction company has helped us since the early days and they’re from Buffalo, we went through extra efforts to hire these individuals.
+Our General Contractors company has helped us since the early days and they’re from Buffalo, we went through extra efforts to hire these individuals.

 We also enjoy hosting art contests.
 Federation members will submit drawings, paintings, or other works of art that focus on a theme.
 Winning artworks are used in promotional materials to increase awareness and visibility of Federation activities and the abilities of Federation members.